Last update - May 16th 2014

-Using the list below for the 14 different soybeans nutrition entries in our Protein database, the highest amount of Protein is in Soybeans, mature seeds, dry roasted which contains 39.58 g of Protein per 100g.
-The lowest amount of Protein is in Soybeans, mature seeds, sprouted, cooked, steamed, with salt which in 100g contains 8.47 g of Protein.
+Using the list below for the 14 different soybeans nutrition entries in our database, the highest amount of Protein is found in Soybeans, mature seeds, dry roasted which contains 39.58 g of Protein per 100g.
+The lowest amount of Protein is in Soybeans, mature seeds, sprouted, cooked, steamed which in 100g contains 8.47 g of Protein.

 From the Protein content in soybeans list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each soybeans item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Soybeans, mature seeds, dry roasted.
 The item can be scaled by quantites in g, oz or typical serving sizes.